research-team/robot-dream/doc/architecture.md

 Rather than implementing the
 emotional model in a computational system, we re-implemented the neurobiological basis of emotions using simulation [30].
-This was done to create a biologically plausible approach and to validate the results of our simulations from neurobio- logical perspective.
+This was done to create a biologically plausible approach and to validate the results of our simulations from neurobiological perspective.
 The other way around could not provide proper evidence that the result could be regarded as emotional phenomenon.
 We used the model of basic mechanisms of a mammalian brain via neuromodulation and their mapping to basic affective states [14, 26, 27, 28, 29].
 We used the realistic spiking neural